Flone-dnb/low-end-engine/docs/Manual.md

 In the opened node tree you should have only a single node - root node (see top-left panel - node tree inspector).
 To add more nodes right click on any node in the node tree inspector and select the appropriate option.

-Use WASD keys while holding right mouse button to move viewport camera.
+Use WASD keys while holding the right mouse button to move the viewport camera.

 ### Creating or loading a world using C++

-You can create node tree using the editor or the code but a world can only be created using the code.
-Your generated project should already have a call to `createWorld` in `GameInstance::onGameStarted` which creates a world with a single node - root node.
+You can create node tree using the editor or the code but a world can only be created using the code, for example your generated project (that you created using the project manager) should already have a call to `createWorld` in `GameInstance::onGameStarted`.
 In order to load a node tree as a new world you should call `GameInstance::loadNodeTreeAsWorld` this function deserializes and loads the node tree in a non-main thread then spawns it in the main thread and replaces the current world.
-This means that if you want to have a loading screen just call `loadNodeTreeAsWorld` then show a loading screen, once the `onLoaded` callback (that you specified in `loadNodeTreeAsWorld`) is called this means that the previous world is already destroyed and your loading screen was removed so now you can spawn a new character/camera to start the game on a new level.
+This means that if you want to have a loading screen just call `loadNodeTreeAsWorld` then show a loading screen, once the `onLoaded` callback (that you specified in `loadNodeTreeAsWorld`) is called this means that the previous world is already destroyed (your loading screen was removed) and a new world is finished spawning.

-After creating the world you would also need a camera to see your world.
-Default `CameraNode` class does not support input so it will be a static camera (probably located in 0, 0, 0).
-To understand how to control your camera you can generate a new project, look at the generated character node and see how it uses the camera.
+After creating a world you would also need a camera to see your world.
+Default `CameraNode` class does not support input so it will be a static camera (probably located at xyz 0, 0, 0).
+To understand how to control your camera you can generate a new project, look at the character node in the generated project and see how it uses the camera.

 ### Level streaming

-In case you don't want to replace the whole world but only a part of the node tree you can easily do that by deserializing a node tree (sublevel that you want to load) in a non-main thread and after that attaching it to the main (spawned) node tree where you player is, here's an example:
+In case you don't want to replace the whole world but only a part of the node tree you can easily do that by deserializing a node tree (sublevel that you want to load) in a non-main thread and then (in the main thread) attaching it to the main (spawned) node tree where you player is, here's an example:

 ```Cpp
 void GameInstance::loadSublevel(const std::filesystem::path& pathToNodeTree) {